areeahmed/birmbenawa/README.md

 ## 🚀 About Me
-I' am a flutter & Dart leaner, Web Designer, and having basic knowledge about C++, C#, Python
+I' am a flutter & Dart Full Stack Developer, Web Designer, and having basic knowledge about C++, C#, Python

 # Hi, I'm Ari! 👋
-this is my first Flutter & Dart project that i have learned in Rwanga BootCamp.
+this is my first Flutter & Dart project that i have learned in Rwanga BootCamp, and our Caoch Mr. Hoshyar, he is the best Caoch i have seens.

 ## 🔗 Links
 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/ari-ahmed-b78b761ab/)